JuliaMath/Roots.jl/docs/src/index.md

 primary interface.
 It supports various algorithms through the specification of a method.
 These include:

-* Bisection-like algorithms.
+* Bisection-like methods.
 For functions where a bracketing interval is known (one where ``f(a)`` and ``f(b)`` have alternate signs), there are several bracketing methods, including `Bisection`.
 For most floating point number types, bisection occurs in a manner